BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-03-11-Migrating-production-apps-from-on-premise-to-the-cloud-with-no-downtime.md

 * `observe layer7`: It will simulate a bad healthcheck for each application server error (e.g: 500, 502, 503, etc.) making this server fall in such a situation
 * `weight 25`: We use weights from 0 to 100 (you can go up to 256), so that corresponds to traffic percentages in our case

-With the configuration above, HAProxy won't send traffic to our application on AWS/Kubernetes anymore, as soon as there is an error, so it will have a minimum impact on endusers.
+With the above configuration, as soon as there is an error, HAProxy won't send traffic to our AWS/Kubernetes application anymore; consequently, it will have a minimum impact on endusers.

 # Tests

 We first tested this with staging proxies, with a temporary domain name and a 50-50% loadbalancer, to ensure the load-balancing worked fine.
-We tested killing the deployment on Kubernetes to check 100% of requests came back on-prem.
+We tried to kill the deployment on Kubernetes to check 100% of requests came back on-prem.
 We tested killing random pods to see if we had some user impact.
 We tested to slow down the application so it would be slower than 1s to respond.
 We also tested to slow down only one of two pods running the application.
 It was all OK, so we were confident to go to production.